Sanugiw/Sanugiw/README.md

 ## 🔬 About Me

 I'm passionate about blending engineering and healthcare to address real-world medical challenges.
 My interests lie in **Physiological Modeling**, **Bio Signal Processing**, **Mathematics**, and **Machine Learning**.
-I aspire to design and build assistive technologies that meaningfully improve lives.
+I aspire to design and build medical technologies that meaningfully improve lives.

 ### 💡 Current Focus Areas: